 Set the Locations as the Event and then set up the Areas as the Event jobs (service, wait staff, bar).

 Set the Location as usual and then set up an Area of "On-Call".
-Therefore you can schedule your team members to an on-call shift.
+Therefore you can schedule your team members for an on-call shift.

 Set the Locations as a Project/Customer name and then set up the Areas as the Jobs within the Project (auditing, bank rec etc).